Erika Sánchez: Perfectly Imperfect

-Erika Sánchez writes for young adults who are like she was at their age—a complex, confused outsider.
+Erika Sanchez writes for young adults who are like she was at their age: complex and confused.

 Erika Sánchez is not, as the title of her National Book Award finalist and New York Times’ Bestselling Book for Young Adult Readers declares, The Perfect Mexican Daughter.
 Like her protagonist, Julia, Sánchez is snarky, daring, and smart.
 She’s determined to have an impact on the world, while not forgetting those whose sacrifices made her extraordinary, if sometimes confusing American existence possible.

 Erika Sánchez: I try to honor the parents in the book.
 I thought it was important for me to show their humanity and to show that they’re, you know, individuals with back stories and sometimes we don’t see that when we’re kids.
 We don’t understand that our parents are flawed people who have endured, you know, trauma.